awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 When you delete a key pair, you are only deleting Amazon EC2's copy of the public key\.
 Deleting a key pair doesn't affect the private key on your computer or the public key on any instances already launched using that key pair\.
 You can't launch a new instance using a deleted key pair, but you can continue to connect to any instances that you launched using a deleted key pair, as long as you still have the private key \(`.pem`\) file\.

 **Note**
 If you're using an Auto Scaling group \(for example, in an Elastic Beanstalk environment\), ensure that the key pair you're deleting is not specified in your launch configuration\.
-Auto Scaling launches a replacement instance if it detects an unhealthy instance; however, the instance launch fails if the key pair cannot be found\.
+Amazon EC2 Auto Scaling launches a replacement instance if it detects an unhealthy instance; however, the instance launch fails if the key pair cannot be found\.

 You can delete a key pair using the Amazon EC2 console or the command line\.